Sajik Tampak

 Sajik Tampak is a village situated in Chandel district of Manipur, India.
 It is also name of the valley in the Chakpikarong subdivision of the district, which carries the river Kana Lok, a tributary of the Manipur River.

 Geography

 Kana Lok is a tributary of the Manipur River that flows north and joins the latter near L. Molnom.
 The wide valley of the river close to its mouth is named "Sajik Tampak".
-It is long, and 1 to 2 kilometres wide.
-The average elevation of the valley is above the mean sea level, with a climate similar to that of Imphal Valley.
+It is 6 km long, and 1 to 2 kilometres wide.
+The average elevation of the valley is 900 m above the mean sea level, with a climate similar to that of Imphal Valley.
 The valley is noted for its fertility and "agricultural abundance".

 The Kana Lok valley provides a clandestine route to the Chin State of Myanmar, landing opposite Lenikot.
 The region is a hotbed of insurgents and arms dealers.